cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 The `send()` and `receive()` methods provide for functionality to transmit data between two specific processes in the communicator group.

-![Sending and receiving data between two processes](https://github.com/cloudmesh/cloudmesh-mpi/raw/main/doc/images/send_receive.png){width="25%"}
+MISSING IMAGE [Sending and receiving data between two processes](https://github.com/cloudmesh/cloudmesh-mpi/raw/main/doc/images/send_receive.png){width="25%"}

 Here is the definition for the `send()` method: